krdarrah/trigBoard_docs/docs/solar.rst

 * Super Cap is fixed at 2.5F, since this is what's built into the board.
 But here as a parameter in case this is changed our or expanded on.

 * Charge current is a difficult measurement to obtain - this is the current as measured into the super capacitor.
 Per testing with a single LED light fixture, ~200uA or so was measured.
+On this board, if you want to measure the charge current, you'll have to cut the positive lead on the super capacitor to hook a meter in-line.
+As data becomes available, updates will be made here to this page.

-* Charge time is simply how long the light is on for - in this case the light is on for 8hrs a day
+* Charge time is simply how long the light is on for - in this case the light is on for 8hrs a day.

 * Wakes/Hr is how often the trigBoard wakes in an hour.
 Does not need to be an integer value, meaning if the board wakes once a day like in a mailbox application, just put "=1/24"